MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-microsoft-bi-transformation.md

 - It drives reporting and analytics for Incentive Compensation, Marketing and Operations analysis, Sales Performance Metrics, Senior Leadership meetings, and the annual planning process.
 - It delivers automated and dynamic reporting and analytics from a _single source of truth_.

 The **KPI Lake** is a great success story.
-It's often presented to customers to showcase an example of how to effectively use our latest technologies.
-Not surprisingly, it's highly resonant with many of our customers.
+It's often presented to our customers to showcase an example of how to effectively use our latest technologies.
+Not surprisingly, it's highly resonant with many of them.

 #### How it works

-The Starlight platform manages the flow of data from acquisition, to processing, all the way to publication:
+The Starlight platform manages the flow of data from acquisition, to processing, and then all the way to publication:

 1. Robust and agile data integration takes place on a scheduled basis, consolidating data from over 100 disparate raw sources.
-Source data systems include relational databases and Azure Synapse databases.
+Source data systems include relational databases, Azure Data Lake Storage, and Azure Synapse databases.
 Subject areas include Finance, Marketing, Sales, and Engineering.
 2. Once staged, the data is conformed and enriched using master data and business logic.
 It's then loaded to data warehouse tables.
 The tabular model is then refreshed.
 3. Analysts across the company use Excel and Power BI to deliver insights and analytics from the tabular model.
 And, it enables business owners to champion metric definitions for their own business.
 When necessary, scaling is achieved using Azure IaaS with load balancing.